Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Related Work

 \section{Related Work}

 Safe \ac{rl} augments \ac{rl} algorithms with mechanisms to increase the probability of learning and deploying safe policies, or to ensure hard safety guarantees for the policy \citep{Garcia2015}.
 Specifically, provably safe \ac{rl} encompasses approaches for which hard safety guarantees are provided during training and deployment \citep{krasowski2023provably}.
 Provably safe \ac{rl} can be further categorized by means of ensuring that only safe actions are executed.
 The first category relies on pre-characterizing the set of safe actions through specific structural properties, as it is often necessary to compute center or boundary points efficiently.
 It comprises methods such as mapping unsafe actions to the interior of the safe action set \citep{tabas2022computationally, kasaura2023benchmarking} or sampling from within it \citep{stolz2024excluding}.
-While computationally efficient, these approaches typically work with inner approximations of the true safe action set.
 The second category of safeguarding mechanisms works directly with the safety constraints themselves, defined, for example, through control barrier functions \citep{marvi2022reinforcement, wang2022ensuring} or predictive filters \citep{selim2022safe, Wabersich2023, markgraf2023safe, gros2020safe}.
 Within this group, closest-point projection is particularly prevalent in continuous control settings, mapping unsafe actions to their nearest safe counterpart by solving a constrained optimization problem.